veraleitaodev/getGoals/testing.md

   -   **_desktop view_** -  centered heading;
   - 2 cards per row in medium size screens (tested 768px) and 3 cards per row in large size screens (tested 1024px and 1440px);
   - goal card:  static image in top container;
-                1st text row with goal title as per input and 3 vertical dots on the right side - if title occupies 2 lines, half of the icons in the card disappear- replaced card "small" class by "medium" - image started stretching when changed screen sizes, to fix this, increased max-height which makes part of the image hidden at some screen sizes but not streched;
+        - 1st text row with goal title as per input and 3 vertical dots on the right side - if title occupies 2 lines, half of the icons in the card disappear- replaced card "small" class by "medium" - image started stretching when changed screen sizes, to fix this, increased max-height which makes part of the image hidden at some screen sizes but not streched;
-                2nd row with 2 icons on the right side, a pencil for edit and a bin for delete function;
+        - 2nd row with 2 icons on the right side, a pencil for edit and a bin for delete function;
-                reveal container has Title at the top with X on the right to enable hiding the container;
+        - reveal container has Title at the top with X on the right to enable hiding the container;
-                reveal container has ruler container with goal description - if word is too long, it bleeds out of the card - added word-wrap property to css code to fix bug;
+        - reveal container has ruler container with goal description - if word is too long, it bleeds out of the card - added word-wrap property to css code to fix bug;
-                reveal container with bottom row showing end date if any (icon present with and without date);
+        - reveal container with bottom row showing end date if any (icon present with and without date);
-                reveal container with background image at the bottom right corner;
+        - reveal container with background image at the bottom right corner;
-                reveal container missing category chosen - added to the reveal container.
+        - reveal container missing category chosen - added to the reveal container.
+  -   **_mobile view_** and **_desktop view_**
   |             test              |             expected result              |              actual result               |
   | :---------------------------: | :--------------------------------------: | :--------------------------------------: |
   |     GOAL CARD  features     |                                          |                                          |